 - Inworld, convey that this clothing only works on mesh avatars

 - In the folder name, include the words "Mesh avatars only".
-LL recommends this practice to help customers find compatible items in their inventories.
+Linden Lab recommends this practice to help customers find compatible items in their inventories.

-If the clothing was designed to fit the standard fitted mesh shape, and has also been tested on a classic avatar with approriate alpha masks to make the clothing look correct:
+If the clothing was designed to fit the standard fitted mesh shape, and has also been tested on a classic avatar with appropriate alpha masks to make the clothing look correct:

 - On the Second Life Marketplace, mark this clothing as Classic and Mesh avatars.